 - If your limit switch is open instead of closed (because that’s how they normally are), you may want to consider replacing it.
 The reason being when there is an inappropriate rise in temperature, the limit switch opens the circuit.

-You will have to hire a mechanic or a technician to substitute the limit switch.
+You will have to hire a mechanic or an HVAC technician to substitute the limit switch.
+Trust Conejo Valley Air for Emergency Furnace Repair to reach you in case of any emergencies.

 Examine your pilot light or electric control